Jimbo J: Music

-On May 27, 2021 he released his third album, Port Workers.
+On 27 May 2021 he released his third album, Port Workers.
 The album was produced by Roi Doron, and featured Rivka Michaeli, Ravid Plotnik, Shir Hadass Meir and Aya Zehavi Fiegelin.
 From this album the song "Cats" stood out, reaching the top of the charts, as well as the song "Suppositorias", and the song "Mommy I'm On It".

 In December 2021 he wrote the song "A Song In Hebrew" for Academy of the Hebrew Language, in honor of Hebrew Language Day of that year.
 The song is performed by the Shalva Band, and Havron recites a spoken word excerpt at the end.

-On March 10, 2022 he released the single "Just a Number" produced by Roi Doron.
+On 10 March 2022, he released the single "Just a Number" produced by Roi Doron.

 In February 2022 he released the song "Stalbet in the Kibbutz" with the Israeli band Full Trunk.
 The song was very successful and received a lot of radio airplay, and was even named Song of the Year by Galgalatz, Radio 102FM and Kan 88.
 In July 2023 he won an ACUM award for the song, in the Song Achievement of the Year category.

-In December 2023 he released his fourth album, "Ah Wow".
+In December 2023 he released his fourth album, Ah Wow.
 The album is produced by Roi Doron, and features guest appearances by Ze'ev Nechama, Alon Ader, Orit Tschuma, Avraham Legsa, Amit Ullman, Moriah Eknus, Alon Neuman, Oriya Weitzum as well as Roi Doron.
 The album deals with life in the Gaza Envelope and the love life of Jimbo/Omer.

+On 13 January 2026, he released his fifth studio album, Everything is Fine (הכל טוב).
+The 11-track album features a blend of hip-hop and his signature social commentary, produced by long-time collaborators Omer Mor and Roi Doron.
+The album features notable guest appearances by veteran Israeli musicians, including Kobi Oz on the track "Otototo" and Haim Ulliel on "Bo'u Tir'u".